-Our professionals are trained and licensed in air conditioning repair and maintenance, therefore the facts stated in this article pertains to HVAC systems only.
-They should not, in any way, be understood to be recommendations for health and anything health related.
+Our professionals are trained and licensed in air conditioning repair and maintenance, therefore the facts stated in this article pertain to HVAC systems only.
+They should not, in any way, be understood to be recommendations on health or anything health related.

 Candles and Indoor Air Quality

-The answer to whether burning candles indoors affects your HVAC depends mostly on quantity.
-In small and controlled amounts, their effects are wholly negligible.
+The answer to whether burning candles indoors affects your HVAC system depends mostly on quantity.
+In small, controlled amounts, their effects are wholly negligible.
 Any pollutants that might come from candles are easily trapped by your air filters and removed from circulation in your home.
-Of course, our experts advise against using a lot of candles as this will definitely increase indoor contaminant levels significantly.
+Of course, our experts advise against using a lot of candles, as this will definitely increase indoor contaminant levels significantly.

 Air Conditioning Safety